 (4) Breastfeeding in public.
 Most mums can identify with that moment when your child refuses to be pacified except by your jugs, Please go ahead and feed the baby.
 Yes you can be discreet and do your 'thing' without baring it all.
 But if there ever exists a situation where you have to choose between baring it all and not feeding your baby, please choose the former.
 Anyone embarrassed by the sight should look the other way.

 (5) Feeling overwhelmed.
 Nursing and motherhood in general can be overwhelming.Simply get someone to help you with your baby when you think you are on the verge of breaking down, then take time out to rejuvenate.
 It is completely normal and does not stop you from being a super mum.
 Your baby needs a sane and happy mum so you should do what it takes to retain your sanity.

 (6) Calling your baby's doctor at the slightest sign of discomfort.
-It is okay to be paranoid when it concerns your baby's health.
-I would rather it be dismissed as nothing by the doctor than having a health issue aggravate because I felt or was advised it was nothing to worry about.
+It is okay to be a bit paranoid when it concerns your baby's health.
+It is better a concern is dismissed by the doctor than have a health issue aggravate because you do not want to disturb anyone.
 Never belittle your mummy-instincts no matter how many times it has sparked off when there was little or no cause for alarm.
 Never apologize for wanting a healthy baby.

 (7) Your post-baby body.
-It is great if you can get your pre-baby body back, but there is absolutely nothing wrong with stretch marks that refuse to clear, extra weight that has refused to burn and the baby bump that has refused to completely flatten.
-And when anyone makes a negative remark about how you look post-baby, remind the person of the maternal mortality statistics and the fact that making babies in Africa is not a feat for the weak.
+It is great if you can get your pre-pregnancy body back, but there is absolutely nothing wrong with stretch marks that refuse to clear, extra weight that has refused to burn and the baby bump that has refused to completely flatten.
+And when anyone makes a negative remark about how you look post-baby, remind the person of the maternal mortality statistics in Nigeria and the fact that making babies in Africa is not a feat for the weak-hearted.
 You should never apologize for not getting back you pre-pregnancy body.
-Maybe you should take a look at this